Catalysis of entanglement and other quantum resources: Approximate catalysis

 \section{Approximate catalysis}

 The definition of exact catalysis, initially introduced for the resource theory of entanglement~\cite{JonathanPhysRevLett.83.3566}, does not allow for any errors in the transformation.
-In recent years, this notion has been extended, allowing for an error in the initial or the final state~\cite{Brandao3275,Lostaglio2015}, at the same time requiring that the catalyst is completely decoupled from the primary system in the end of the process.
+In recent years, this notion has been extended, allowing for an error in the initial or final state~\cite{Brandao3275,Lostaglio2015} while at the same time requiring that the catalyst be completely decoupled from the primary system at the end of the process.
 In parallel, there has been a growing interest in correlated catalysis, allowing the catalyst to build up correlations with the system, which may also be preserved at the end of the procedure~\cite{AbergPhysRevLett.113.150402,Wilminge19060241,PhysRevX.8.041051,shiraishi2020quantum,ShiraishiPhysRevLett.128.089901,BoesPhysRevLett.122.210402,wilming2020entropy,Kondra2102.11136}.

 Recently, the framework of \emph{approximate catalysis} has been proposed in~\cite{Kondra2102.11136,Datta2022entanglement}.
 While this framework allows for correlations between the main system and the catalyst, it additionally requires that these correlations can be made arbitrarily small.
 In particular, an approximate catalytic transformation between two states $\rho^S$ and $\sigma^S$ of a system $S$ is possible if and only if for any $\varepsilon > 0$ there exists a catalyst state $\tau^{C}$ and a free operation $\Lambda_f$ acting on the system and the catalyst such that~\cite{Kondra2102.11136,Datta2022entanglement}